mantidproject/mantid/Code/Mantid/docs/source/algorithms/IntegrateEllipsoids-v1.rst

 **Example - IntegrateEllipsoids:**

-The code iteslef works but disabled from doc tests as takes too long to complete
+The code iteslef works but disabled from doc tests as takes too long to complete.
+User should provide its own event nexus file instead of **TOPAZ_3132_event.nxs** used within this example.
+The original **TOPAZ_3132_event.nxs** file is availible in `Mantid system tests repository <https://github.com/mantidproject/systemtests/tree/master/Data/TOPAZ_3132_event.nxs>`_.

 .. code-block:: python
    :linenos: